This page refers to Car Accident Injury Claims law in South Carolina.

-Few people realize that as an injured person in a car accident, the burden of proof for a car accident claim of potential compensation is actually on you!
+Few people realize that as an injured person in a car accident, the burden of proof for a car accident claim is actually on you!
 That doesn’t mean you need to be a detective.
 It just means you need to be aware of what’s going on, understand the role of the police and insurance company, and know what to ask for.
 This is something a South Carolina car accident attorney can help you with.

 Compile Your Evidence

-The accident report is a good start, but if your condition allows, you should take as many pictures and notes about the accident and the scene as possible.
+The police accident report is a good start, but if your condition allows, you should take as many pictures and notes about the accident and the scene as possible.
 This includes road conditions, and as much detail as you can remember about what happened.
 For example, was the at-fault driver on the job for a rideshare company?
 Collect what evidence you can and contact an SC Uber and Lyft Accident Lawyer.
 Any detail may be helpful in terms of trying to determine fault.
 This is especially important in terms of trying to determine fault.

 Tip #2: Records of your treatment are evidence of your injury, and may support your claim for potential compensation.

 In South Carolina, there is a doctrine of comparative negligence.
 It essentially means that any potential compensation you receive from the wreck is reduced by your amount of responsibility for it.
 If you’re deemed more than 50% responsible, you are barred from seeking compensation!
 Some insurance companies may try to assign as much blame to you as possible, so it’s important to have evidence supporting your version of events.
-Again, we encourage you to consult with an attorney, as not doing so can have a negative impact on your claim for potential compensation!
+Again, we encourage you to consult with an attorney, as not doing so can have a negative impact on your claim and delay potential compensation!

 Mind What You Say – and How You Say It – to Insurance Adjusters